Car battery corrosion is a normal sign of battery wear and tear.

 Overcharging a battery raises its temperature.

-The electrolyte volume will expand and can even boil and steam acidic gases through the vents.
+The electrolyte volume will expand and can boil and steam acidic gasses through the vents.
 The leaking sulfuric acid steam or liquid can cause corrosion on battery terminals.

 The copper in the terminal clamp is a good conductor of electricity and doesn’t corrode easily.

-However, the combination of leaking sulfuric gases from the battery and an electrical current can create copper sulfate, which causes corrosion.
+However, the combination of leaking sulfuric gasses from the battery and an electrical current can create copper sulfate, which causes corrosion.
+You should clean the blue-green copper sulfate on a terminal since it isn’t a good conductor.

 6. Old Battery

-Terminals unavoidably corrode as the battery ages and lose its ability to hold a charge.
+Terminals unavoidably corrode as the battery performance declines, and it loses the ability to hold a charge.
 If your car battery is close to 5 years old, it’s time to swap in a new one before you have a dead battery on your hands.

 While battery corrosion is unavoidable in the long run, there are ways to slow its progression and extend your battery life.

-Here are methods you can use to prevent future corrosion of your car battery.
+Here are methods you can use to prevent battery corrosion:

 Battery terminal protectors like felt battery washers are one of the easiest solutions to protect your battery against corrosion.
-These washers are chemically treated to help absorb the vapor released at the battery post and last for several years to help keep the terminal clean.
+These chemically treated anti corrosion pads help absorb the vapor released at the battery post and last for several years to help keep the terminal clean.

 However, remember to apply some protective grease to the top of the washer and car battery terminal before installing.